ilazgo/PePO/README.md

-# PePO
+# Personal Photo Organizer - PePO

-Personal Photo Organizer - PePO
+Pequeno programiña para organizar as miñas fotos dixitais.